jamiebrighton/getclean-course-project/codeBook.md

                 1..30

-Mean valued for the following measurements - all values are between -1 and 1
+Mean values per subject per activity for the following measurements: all values are between -1 and 1

 tBodyAcc-mean()-X